obsoleted/Docs/aspnetcore/fundamentals/static-files.md

 With the code above, a request for a file with an unknown content type will be returned as an image.

 >[!WARNING]
-> Enabling `ServeUnknownFileTypes` is a security risk and using it is discouraged.  `FileExtensionContentTypeProvider`  (explained below) provides a safer alternative to serving files with non-standard extensions.
+> Enabling `ServeUnknownFileTypes` is a security risk and using it is discouraged.  `FileExtensionContentTypeProvider`  (explained above) provides a safer alternative to serving files with non-standard extensions.

 ### Considerations